 - Add some raisins or dried mango bits for added flavor.

-- Add more or less walnuts based on your preference
+- Add more or fewer walnuts based on your preference.

 - You could add some crushed pineapple to the cake for added sweetness and moisture.

 I love the idea of including pineapples in a carrot cake.
 Of course, I’m careful to include a minimal amount so the pineapple doesn’t overshadow the carrots.

 However you bake it, be sure to serve this healthy vegan carrot cake with a cup of my favorite Green Tea Hot Cocoa.
 It really hits the spot!